10 Essential Questions You Must Ask Your Prospective Managed IT Service Provider

 We have put together ten of the more critical questions that you should ask any potential managed IT service provider before you take them on.

-1. What levels of service can you provide to support my business?
+- What levels of service can you provide to support my business?

 Depending on your company, you will have particular requirements when it comes to service levels, and it’s important that an IT management provider can accommodate these.
 When your staff need to contact the provider, how can they do so, and what is the experience like?
 Is the provider accessible via a service desk, a portal, or an app, and is customer support on hand 24/7 in case of any emergencies?
 While companies are often looking for a slick, omnichannel experience, many still want the ability to pick up the phone and speak to someone, so it’s important to ensure you’re getting what you want.

-2. Is your IT management service agile enough to flex with my changing business needs?Your IT service provider must always be capable of supporting your business on its journey.
+While offering significant benefits, your IT service provider must always be capable of supporting your business on its journey.
 For example, it’s important to ensure that when your business grows, your provider can flex with you and continue to support you at full capacity - even if that’s expanding into other countries or territories if that is part of your business plan.
 Alternatively, if a service provider itself becomes larger, is it still able to allocate the same amount of time and care into your account?
-Ultimately, when selecting a managed IT service, you should ask, “Is the provider big enough to cope but still small enough to care about me?”
+Ultimately, when selecting a managed IT service, you should ask, “Is the provider big enough to cope but still small enough to care about me?” - How are you embracing emerging trends, such as automation and artificial intelligence (AI) to simplify and drive efficiency?

 Technology and trends are constantly evolving, and much like for business, it’s critical to stay ahead and learn how to evolve with them.
 Many managed IT companies miss a trick when it comes to keeping abreast of all the modern technological advancements.
 For example, the adoption of AI to improve processes, delivery and drive efficiency is an incredibly cost-effective option.
 Issues can be rectified automatically as soon as they arise, and emerging trends can be better and more quickly understood.